jonigl/ollama-mcp-bridge/README.md

 ## Configuration

-Create an MCP configuration file (`mcp-config.json`) with your servers:
+Create an MCP configuration file at `mcp-servers-config/mcp-config.json` with your servers:

 ```json
 {